mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * to go forward press alt-right (ctrl-underscore?)
     * I changed to cmd-right on macOS

+## Import Cost extension

+* shows size in red to right of JavaScript imports

+## Indenticator

+* highlights current indentation depth by drawing a vertical line between the beginnings of the starting and ending lines of the block
+* sensitive to column of cursor

 ## Intellisense

 * opens automatically in most cases as you type